All health care workers have the right to stay safe at work.

 In June 2018, the CFNU worked with Member of Parliament Dr. Doug Eyolfson to compel the parliamentary Standing Committee on Health to study violence in health care – a victory for Canada’s nurses!

 Nurses know that violence is unacceptable in our workplace, and more must be done to keep us safe at work.
 In our efforts to bring this message to Parliament, we found allies among Liberals, Conservatives and New Democrats alike.
 Finally, in June 2018, Manitoba MP Dr. Doug Eyolfson – a former emergency room physician and friend of nurses – introduced a unanimously supported motion to study and find solutions to violence in health care.
-The parliamentary study will commence early in 2019.
 Follow this link to view the text of this motion and the committee discussion surrounding it.
 Here is a list of MPs on the Health Committee with whom you can communicate about the urgency of action to stop violence.

 The CFNU will continue to work with provincial and federal decision-makers to improve the safety of nurses in their workplaces.
 Because we do not accept that violence is ‘just part of the job.’